calrissian/flowmix/README.md

 ###How are flows defined?

 Flows are defined using an object called a Flow.
 FlowOps are added to a flow to define executions that need to occur on the flow.
-Here's an example:
+Note that the placement of the executions in the flow are important.
+In the flow defined below, every tuple will first begin with a filtering operator, then move on to a selection operator, then move on to be partitioned, etc...

 ```Java
 Flow flow = new FlowBuilder()